oci-landing-zones/terraform-oci-core-landingzone/README.md

 The OCI Core Landing Zone unifies the OCI landing zone initiatives that follow a centralized deployment paradigm for provisioning the base tenancy, including [CIS Landing Zone](https://github.com/oci-landing-zones/oci-cis-landingzone-quickstart) and [Oracle Enterprise Landing Zone](https://github.com/oci-landing-zones/oracle-enterprise-landingzone).
 For deploying landing zones in multiple stacks, see [The OCI Operating Entities Landing Zone](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities).

-Both CIS Landing Zone and Oracle Enterprise Landing Zone will enter maintenance mode once OCI Core Landing Zone becomes generally available.
-New features will be added to OCI Core Landing Zone only.

 The OCI Core Landing Zone deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations to comply with the [CIS OCI Foundations Benchmark v2.0](https://www.cisecurity.org/benchmark/oracle_cloud/).

 It uses multiple compartments, groups, and IAM policies to segregate access to resources based on job function.
 The resources are configured to meet the CIS OCI Foundations Benchmark settings related to: